-Next on our list of extraordinary women of history is Molly Brant.
-Brant was an influential Mohawk woman in the American Revolution.
-Spy, loyalist, and diplomat, and a clan matron, Brant straddled two worlds.
-But she kept her native heritage in her speech and dress throughout her entire life.
+Molly Brant was an influential Mohawk woman in the American Revolution.
+Spy, loyalist, and diplomat, and a Clan Mother, Brant straddled two worlds.
+She kept her native heritage in her speech and dress throughout her entire life.

 Early Life